 Our staff handpicks the best hotels in the country to ensure you get comfort and character.

-Take a look to our recommendations and let us know if you’d like to incorporate one or a few in to your next trip
+Take a look to our recommendations and let us know if you’d like to incorporate one or a few in to your Peru culinary tour.

-This sample itinerary will open your eyes (and taste buds) to the award-winning cuisine of Peru, and allow you to discover and savor traditional Peruvian flavors.
-This itinerary savoring Peru’s culinary treasures will serve as the perfect inspiration for you!
+This sample itinerary will open your eyes (and taste buds) to the award-winning cuisine of Peru, and allow you to discover and savor traditional Peruvian cuisine.
+This itinerary savoring Peru’s culinary treasures will serve as the perfect inspiration for any Peru culinary tour!

 Please know we will work with you to change or modify these tours however you deem necessary – all Kuoda itineraries are crafted just for you, built to suit your individual interests and schedules.
 Interested in customizing this particular itinerary?